threefoldfoundation/www_threefold_io/content/blog/a_million_nodes/index.md

 #### From a Global Perspective

-ThreeFold envisions a new internet and to make this a reality, the ThreeFold Grid needs to reach a million (or millions of) nodes.
+ThreeFold envisions a new internet, an alternative to the internet of today.
+To make this a reality, the ThreeFold Grid needs to reach a million (or millions of) nodes.
 A world with a million nodes ...

 </br>